scottgallant/Belkirk-College---Demo/_posts/2016-12-09-latest-developments.md

 ---
-title: Latest developments
 date: 2016-12-09 00:00:00 +0000
+layout: post
 tags:
 - something
-layout: post
+title: Latest developments
+sub-title: 'If you could see the earth illuminated when you were '
 ---
 Houston, Tranquillity Base here.
 The Eagle has landed.